Blast1FM/Source-Cycle-Chat-Bind-Maker/README.md

 # Source-Cycle-Chat-Bind-Maker
-Lets you focus on actually typing out your bind rather than writing aliases
+Lets you focus on actually typing out your chat bind rather than writing aliases.
+Thanks source